 Setting up a company wide initiative to help and support local charities can be a wonderful way to get noticed, build a reputation and even boost staff morale.
 No one ever feels better than when they are helping others.
 When it comes to working with charities you’ve got a few options.
-You could set up a volunteer scheme, giving your staff extra time off to donate as a Habitat HM volunteer.
+You could set up a volunteer scheme, giving your staff extra time off to volunteer.
 You could host sponsored events, or even donate money from an office fund.
 What you chose depends on your situation and staffing levels, but it’s certainly worth doing something to help others.

 Climate change is a huge problem and one which most people feel they can’t do anything about on their own.
 This isn’t the case.
 If every company and individual made a few small changes, it could have a noticeable effect.
 Going green doesn’t need to break your budget either.
 In fact, in some cases, it could save you money, or you could even be eligible for a grant to help.
 A few of the things you do include:

 - Fixing dripping taps

 - Printing double sided